Tuscola–Pisgah rivalry: Pisgah Dominates Mid to Late 2010s (2013–2019)

-Tuscola vs. Pisgah in the 2020s, (2020-Present)
+Tuscola vs. Pisgah in the 2020s, (since 2020)

 The first matchup of the new decade was set to take place on September 4, 2020 and would have been Tuscola's first rivalry game under new head coach Chris Brookshire, but the game did not take place on that date due to the COVID-19 pandemic.
 The North Carolina High School Athletic Association postponed all high school football in the state until February 2021 with teams only allowed to play seven games, prioritizing conference opponents.
 Because Tuscola and Pisgah were not in the same conference at the time, there was initially some concern over whether the two teams would be able to play each other.
 If the game had been canceled rather than postponed, it would have marked the first season in which Tuscola and Pisgah did not play since the schools were formed.
 The game was finally scheduled for February 26, 2021 after the Western Mountain Athletic Conference (in which Tuscola played) announced that its teams would play a six-game slate with one bye week, opening up the opportunity to play one non-conference game.
 The attendance was limited to 30% capacity due to the pandemic with families of players getting first preference, though it was broadcast locally by WMYA-TV and streamed online for fans who could not attend in person.
 Smoky Mountain Cinema in Waynesville also showed the game live to a limited audience.
 The game was played in the rain and featured a lot of turnovers and sloppy play by both teams.
 It looked like the game would be close early when Tuscola answered Pisgah's opening touchdown with a kickoff return to the end zone but the return was called back and Pisgah maintained their lead for the entire game, eventually pulling away 44–14.
 The game played on February 26 is regarded as the game for the 2020 football season despite being played in the 2021 calendar year.

 The October 15, 2021 edition of the game returned the rivalry to conference play as a result of realignment and once again had conference title and playoff implications as both teams entered the game undefeated in the conference.
 Tuscola held the lead for most of the game, including a 20-7 halftime lead, but Pisgah took a 21-20 lead in the 4th quarter.
 Tuscola attempted a 49 yard field goal with 26 seconds remaining that likely would have given them the win but the kick was blocked and Pisgah extended their winning streak to 9 games.